trrsrobotics/Singularity/README.md

 Instruction set is still in development so wiki page for it is mostly blank!
 <br>
 Wriiten in VHDL [Xilinx ISE VM] soon to be ported to FPGA [spartan6]

+New version of CommaISA released!
+Added more functionality, and allowed audio processing.

 # Roadmap